The Beginner’s Guide to Sales Pipeline Management

 Overallocation: You may notice that some salespeople are focused on deals that will never convert.

-Sales cycle: For some businesses negotiations can last months.
+Cycle: For some businesses negotiations can last months.
 Use your pipeline to understand how long it typically takes your sales team to close a deal.

 Bottlenecks: You might find that a stage regularly delays the sales process.